pyscript/docs/docs/user-guide/builtins.md

     Currently this only works with Pyodide.

-The following fragment demonstrates who to start the Python code in the file `worker.py` on a new worker from within Python.
+The following fragment demonstrates how to start the Python code in the file `worker.py` on a new worker from within Python.

 ```python title="Starting a new worker from Python"